The leaseholder’s right of first refusal in a freehold sale

 What happens if we can’t arrange for enough of the leaseholders to agree in time?

-Right of First Refusal – Summary of The Legal Process for leaseholders
+Freehold Right of First Refusal – Summary of The Legal Process for Leaseholders

 - Once you have received an Offer Notice from your freeholder, giving you and your neighbours the right to purchase the freehold for a specified figure, plus costs, you will have the option to accept that offer within a prescribed period.

-- Once we have done this, we will have a further two months in which to advise the freeholder of your nominated person (in your case that means the name of the Company which you intend to use as the vehicle to purchase the freehold).
+- Once we have done this, we will have a further two months in which to advise the freeholder of your nominated person (that could be the name of the Company which you intend to use as the vehicle to purchase the freehold).

 - It is within this two month period that we can attend to the incorporation of the Company and put together your Enfranchisement Participation Agreement, if you would like one – which we highly recommended.

 - Once the freeholder has been notified of your nominated person, they must provide us with a contract within one month.
 (Unless the Notice has been served upon you in a form which allows us to move straight to transfer, which is often the case).
 If a contract has been provided, your company will then have two months in which to sign and return the contract and pay a 10% deposit to the freeholder.
 The freeholder then has seven days from the date he receives the contract to exchange.

 - Alternatively, if the Offer Notice was served in the form allowing us to move straight to transfer, then once we have advised them of your nominated person, your freeholder will provide us with the draft transfer and we will negotiate and agree wording.